-Semester 2 - Television Game Show Production
+Semester 2 - Film Noir

-In Semester 2, students will study the production of Television Game Shows.
-They will look at the structure of such programs and identify common codes and conventions.
-They will also look at Game Shows from around the world and identify how cultural structures and expectations influence production.
-In groups, they will use the information they have learned to plan and produce their own short Television Game Show.
+In Semester 2, students will study the production of Film Noir.
+They will look at the structure of such films and identify common codes and conventions.
+They will also look at film noir productions from around the world and identify how cultural structures and expectations influence production.
+In groups, they will use the information they have learned to plan and produce their own short Film Noir production.
 Finally, upon completion of their film work, they will view and reflect on their own work and the work of others, ensuring to note areas of success and areas for improvement.